se-tuebingen/oopsla-2022-artifact/demo-sources/index.md

 ---

-# System C
+# Effects, Capabilities, and Boxes

-Welcome to System C!
+Welcome to our artifact website!

+Our artifact consists of the following components:

+- [**Coq Proofs**](proofs/).
+We documented our Coq proofs, highlighting the most important aspects and contrasting the definitions with the paper.
+  We recommend you look at the [definitions](./proofs/Top.SystemC.Definitions.html) as well as at the [theorems](./proofs/Top.SystemC.Soundness.html).

+- [**Interactive Demo**](intro.html).
+This website contains additional [casestudies](casestudies.html), [examples from the paper](paper.html),
+  and additional explanation on [capabilities](capability) and [boxing](boxing).
+All examples can be typechecked and edited in the browser!

+## Interactive Demo
 In this interactive demo we will take you through a brief introduction to System C and a quick tour of its features.

 > _You can find all examples from the paper on [this page](paper.html)._